Waterproof Jacket Buying Guide

 One of the first, and most obvious, things to consider when buying a waterproof jacket is just how good it is at keeping the rain out.
-One of the biggest factors that differentiate a budget waterproof jacket from a more expensive one is the kind of technology it uses to keep you dry.
+The biggest factors that differentiate a budget waterproof jacket from a more expensive one is the kind of technology it uses to keep you dry.

 Most waterproof jackets fall into the following categories: